Enhance the use of cellulose from sustainable sources for material applications with special focus on textiles

 Reduce the environmental impact and occupational health issues related to man-made cellulose fibre production

 Promote the availability of sustainably produced, good quality man-made cellulosic fibres for textile and fashion industry

 VTT Technical Research Centre of Finland

-Using a novel advanced cold alkali-based textile fibre production process, the NeoCel process, will be developed in the project by addressing the factors in individual process stages i.e., cellulose activation, cellulose dissolution and fibre regeneration that currently limits the application of cold alkali processes for production of good quality textile fibres.
-In order to reduce environmental impact and cost, an essential part of the project will be devoted to the system integration with the pulp mill leading to increased energy efficiency and recovery/regeneration of the chemicals for the dissolution and regeneration.
-This process will be benchmarked against an improved derivatising process (improved viscose).
-This improved derivatising process should also be integrated with the pulp mill and supplied with more efficient chemicals recovery/regeneration system in order to be a relevant benchmark process.
-Therefore, simulation and process design calculations will be conducted for the derivatising process as well.
-Textile fabrics and garment prototypes will be manufactured in order to evaluate the new textile fibre properties throughout the whole chain from fibres up to final product and to collect information for the further process development in the future demonstration phase.
+A novel advanced cold alkali based textile fibre production process, the NeoCel process, will be developed in the project.
+It will address the factors in individual process stages i.e., cellulose activation, cellulose dissolution and fibre regeneration, that currently limits the application of cold alkali processes for production of good quality textile fibres.
+In order to reduce environmental impact and cost, an essential part of the project is devoted to the system integration with the pulp mill leading to increased energy efficiency and recovery/regeneration of the chemicals used for the dissolution and regeneration of cellulose.
+The NeoCel process will be benchmarked against an (improved) viscose process that is integrated with a pulp mill and supplied with a modern efficient chemicals recovery/regeneration system in order to be a relevant benchmark process.
+Therefore, simulation and process design calculations will be conducted for the viscose process as well.
+Textile fabrics and garment prototypes will be manufactured in order to evaluate the new textile fibre properties throughout the whole value chain, from paper pulp to final garment, and to collect information for further process development in a future demonstration phase.

 This project has received funding from the Bio Based Industries Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 720729.